Milan Linate Airport

 Car rental companies at Linate Airport include Avis, EasyCar, Europcar, Hertz, Maggiore/National, Sixt and Thrifty, all of which have desks in the arrivals section.

 Taxi services are available outside the arrivals hall.
 The journey to the city centre costs between €15 and €25 and will take 20 to 40 minutes depending on traffic conditions.
-Shared taxis are available which can reduce the cost.
+Shared taxis are available.

 Transfer between terminals